This Note's for You

-This Note's for You is the 18th studio album by Canadian-American musician Neil Young, released April 11, 1988, on Reprise.
+This Note's for You is the eighteenth studio album by Canadian-American musician Neil Young, released April 11, 1988, on Reprise.
 The album marked Young's return to the recently reactivated Reprise Records after a rocky tenure with Geffen Records.

 It was originally credited to "Young and the Bluenotes".
 Part of the album's concept centered on the commercialism of rock and roll, and tours in particular (the title track, specifically, is a hostile social commentary on concert sponsorship).
 The music is marked by the use of a horn section.

 In 2015, Young released a live album from the album's accompanying tour, which he titled Bluenote Café.